pulumi/docs/content/docs/get-started/aws/modify-program.md

 aliases: ["/docs/quickstart/aws/modify-program/"]
 ---

-Now that your S3 Bucket is provisioned, let's add an object to your bucket.
-First let's create a new directory called `site`.
+Now that your S3 bucket is provisioned, let's add an object to it.
+First, create a new directory called `site`.

 ```bash
 $ mkdir site